boyleconnor/boyleconnor.github.io/_posts/2023-11-04-polling-margins.md

 generator on my computer and checking whether the output floating point number is greater than `0.5`; if it is, that's a Trump voter.
 Otherwise, that's a Harris voter.

 After we simulate our polls, lets extract our statistic of interest: the **mean absolute margin**.
-For example, if I have three polls with margins:
+For example, if I have three polls with margins:[^3]

 $$\text{Trump} \space \text{+5%}$$